 - Provides constructive educational opportunity.

 - Experienced surveyors offer valuable insights and educational tips.

-In order to be eligible for OBS accreditation, the organization or practice must meet these criteria:
+To be eligible for OBS accreditation, the organization or practice must meet these criteria:

 - The organization is in the United States or its territories or, if outside the United States, is operated by the U.S. government or under a charter of the U.S. Congress.

 - If required by law, the organization or practice has a license or registration to conduct its scope of services.
-The organization can demonstrate that it continually assesses and improves the quality of its care, treatment, and/or services.
-This process includes a review by clinicians, including those knowledgeable in the type of care, treatment, and/or services provided at the organization.
+The organization can demonstrate that it continually assesses and improves the quality of its care, treatment and/or services.
+This process includes a review by clinicians, including those knowledgeable in the type of care, treatment and/or services provided at the organization.

 - The organization or practice provides services that can be evaluated by The Joint Commission’s standards.

-- The test, treatments, or interventions provided at the organization are prescribed or ordered by a licensed independent practitioner in accordance with state and federal requirements.
+- The test, treatments or interventions provided at the organization are prescribed or ordered by a licensed independent practitioner in accordance with state and federal requirements.

 - The organization or practice meets parameters for the minimum number of patients/volume of services required for organizations seeking Joint Commission initial accreditation or reaccreditation; that is, three patients served, with at least one patient having a procedure at the time of survey.

 - The organization or practice is limited to business occupancy, which is defined as an occupancy that can only have three or fewer individuals at the same time, who are either rendered incapable of self-preservation in an emergency or are undergoing general anesthesia.